 3 common financial forecasting methods & how they work

 Without diving too deeply into the math involved, there are a number of different ways to think of financial forecasts.
 These methods include:

 A moving average is the average business performance of an important metric (such as sales, churn rate, or recurring revenue) over a set time frame.
 Some businesses with ‘lumpy’ revenue or a seasonal sales trend may like to forecast with a moving average to better suit that business model.

 Straight-line forecasting is used with the assumption of future revenue growth.
 For example, if your business revenue has grown at 13% in the past 12 months, you could set this as your assumed revenue growth rate for a set time frame, such as 12-36 months.

-Linear regressions can help you forecast a correlation between different points of data using an x and y axis.
+Linear regressions can help you forecast a correlation between different points of financial data using an x and y-axis.
 For example, you might want to plot how tax rates—or even GDP—could affect your financials.
 Here are two common linear regressions: